vduvalla/vduvalla/technical-design-docs/ML-Driven-Growth-Forecasting-Framework_Technical-Design-Document.md

 ### 8.2 What I Would Do Differently

 **Earlier investment in uncertainty quantification.** The v1 system produces only point forecasts.
 Business stakeholders frequently asked "how confident is this forecast?", a question that point forecasts cannot answer.
-The v2 extension adds confidence intervals, but building this capability from the start would have accelerated stakeholder trust.
+The    extension adds confidence intervals, but building this capability from the start would have accelerated stakeholder trust.

 **Unified library with product-specific configuration vs. per-product library copies.** The v1 architecture copies the forecast library into each product directory, enabling independent updates but creating a maintenance burden when cross-cutting changes are needed.
-The v2 architecture moves to a unified library with a plugin-based model registry, which was the right end state but could have been the starting architecture.
+The    architecture moves to a unified library with a plugin-based model registry, which was the right end state but could have been the starting architecture.

 ### 8.3 Extensions and Future Directions

-**Plugin-Based Model Registry (v2, implemented).** New models are added by implementing a standard interface and registering via a decorator.
+**Plugin-Based Model Registry  .** New models are added by implementing a standard interface and registering via a decorator.
 The core engine discovers and evaluates them automatically.
 This enabled adding LightGBM, CatBoost, SVR, Prophet, AutoARIMA, Holt-Winters, N-BEATS, TFT, and DeepAR without modifying the selection or orchestration logic.

-**Ensemble Meta-Learning (v2, implemented).** Stacking, weighted averaging, and blending ensembles that combine top-performing models.
+**Ensemble Meta-Learning  .** Stacking, weighted averaging, and blending ensembles that combine top-performing models.
 The ensemble participates in the same benchmarking as individual models: it only wins if the combination genuinely outperforms the best individual model.

-**Feature Importance and Interpretability (v2, implemented).** Permutation importance and SHAP (SHapley Additive exPlanations) value computation for tree-based models, and variable-selection-network attention weights for the TFT variant.
+**Feature Importance and Interpretability  .** Permutation importance and SHAP (SHapley Additive exPlanations) value computation for tree-based models, and variable-selection-network attention weights for the TFT variant.
 An automated insight generator identifies the top-3 drivers of forecast direction (e.g., "forecast is primarily driven by positive trend momentum and active welcome-bonus campaigns").

-**Anomaly Detection (v2, implemented).** Automated detection of three anomaly types in input data: sigma outliers (values more than 3 sigma from rolling mean), jump discontinuities (day-over-day changes more than 2 sigma), and trend breaks (structural changes in trend direction).
+**Anomaly Detection  .** Automated detection of three anomaly types in input data: sigma outliers (values more than 3 sigma from rolling mean), jump discontinuities (day-over-day changes more than 2 sigma), and trend breaks (structural changes in trend direction).
 Detected anomalies are flagged in data quality reports but do not currently trigger automatic remediation.

 **Future: Causal Feature Integration.** Incorporating marketing spend, macroeconomic indicators (interest rates, unemployment), and competitive landscape signals as causal features.
 This requires careful treatment to avoid confounding, planned as a causal inference extension using instrumental variables or difference-in-differences estimation.